AlyanQ/Python-Interview-Task/ReadMe.md

 - [x] In case, any of the pictures is clicked, it should a assign the corresponding SKU number to the pcode value mentioned in the instructions.

+### Note: The webpage is not optimised for Mobile devices.